 We can't think of a better way to enjoy the cooler weather than with a cruise aboard a stunning 40-foot-long by 25-foot-wide wooden catamaran on Lake Ray Hubbard in Rockwall.
 Options include a daily 90 minute sunset cruise as well as 60-minute moonlight and daytime cruises on weekends.
 Passengers are encouraged to bring their own food and beverages, or they can also order delivery to the boat from one of the restaurants around the lake.
 The 2021 season runs from April 16 through the end of October, and ticket prices range from $25-$35 per person.
 Note that for the daytime cruise, children's tickets are $15.

 Recommended for Things to Do in Fall because: Sail With Scott is perfect for a date or anniversary celebration.

-Recommended for Things to Do in Fall because: The Dior exhibition at the Dallas Museum of Art is a must-see for fashionistas of any age.
+Recommended for Things to Do in Fall because: The Van Gogh Immersive Experience is a perfect outing for all ages.

 Recommended for Things to Do in Fall because: USA Today ranked the Dark Hour as one of the nation's scariest haunted houses.

 Ilene's expert tip: Recommended for ages 10 & up.
 Covid safety measures include social distancing, masked staff and temperatures taken upon entering.
 Visitors are also encouraged to wear masks.